Olisehgenesis/ChainSacco/README.md

 ### Acknowledgments

-- Cartesi team for their blockchain scaling solution
+- Cartesi team for their blockchain scaling solution and rollups technology
+- The East African SACCO community for inspiration and use-case scenarios

 ### Disclaimer

-This project is part of a masterclass and is intended for educational purposes.
+This project is part of a Cartesi masterclass and is intended for educational purposes.
+It demonstrates basic concepts of using Cartesi for a financial application.
 Always consult with financial and legal experts before implementing or using financial applications in real-world scenarios.